International Society for the History of the Neurosciences (ISHN)

 At meetings held in even-numbered years, the ISHN will award prizes for Outstanding Book in the History of the Neurosciences.

-Further information about the 2022 award for Outstanding Book in the History of the Neurosciences may be obtained from the Chair of the ISHN Awards and Prizes Committee:
+Further information about the 2025 awards may be obtained from the Chair of the ISHN Awards and Prizes Committee:

 Douglas Lanska